carpentries/trainers/policy/holiday-scheduling-process.md

 ## Responsibilities

-+ The decision to cancel a regularly scheduled trainers meeting will be the responsibility of the Carpentries' Director of Instructor Training.
++ The decision to cancel a regularly scheduled trainers meeting will be at the discretion of the Carpentries' Director of Instructor Training or a designated proxy.
 + Notification of such a cancellation should be made at least 72 hours before the scheduled meeting time.
 + The Carpentries Trainers community will be responsible for notifying the